 We have been very lucky, as while the restrictions to travel over the last couple of years have provided logistical challenges and increased shipping costs, the relationships we have formed are strong enough that we have been able to speak on zoom to our origin partners and receive fresh samples and not seen any disruption to our supply chain.
 Fresh new season coffees have landed from Colombia and Peru, and we have containers on the water as I write this, from Timor, Ethiopia, Guatemala, Mexico and Burundi.

-To wildly generalize there is a direct correlation to a well-run coffee community and the quality of green coffee and lifestyle, of the community surrounding it.
+To wildly generalise there is a direct correlation to a well-run coffee community and the quality of green coffee and lifestyle, of the community surrounding it.

 The entire supply chain benefits from stronger relationships and better communication; the farmers receive more money, and we can clearly communicate to you the coffee’s story and year on year we can improve what we offer in real time.